DomBBB/dscs/README.md

 Handelsamtsblatt [SHAB](https://www.shab.ch).
 A creditor is entitled to file his claims in a 30-day period, starting with the third publication.
 Since a few years the SHAB is completely digital and it is possible to search each company on their website.
 Because frequently consulting the register manually is very inconvenient and time consuming, today this task is either skipped or outsourced to law firms, charging a lot of money.
-This is where *Schuldenufe.ch* comes into place by providing an inexpensive and easy to use solution to monitor an unlimited list of companies.
+This is where *Schuldenrufe.ch* comes into place by providing an inexpensive and easy to use solution to monitor an unlimited list of companies.
 Using our service our clients are able to search if companies are in liquidation and save them to a private monitoring list.
 Leaving contact information, a creditor is automatically notified via email and/or SMS when a default on his list is detected, right after the newest SHAB is published early in the morning, even before the workday starts.